Frequently Asked Questions

 The results of CAST Highlight’s application portfolio analysis can be viewed through CAST Highlight’s online interactive portal.
 You can also export all raw data into an XML or Excel file, making it easy for you to integrate CAST Highlight’s IT portfolio metrics into your existing reporting tools.

-The agent scans code quickly.
+The local agent scans code quickly.
 It takes less than 5 minutes to analyze a normal-sized application of 150,000 lines of code (LOC) in Java.
 A large application of 1M LOC can be analyzed in less than an hour.

 Not currently.
 We are investigating this as a deployment option but currently CAST Highlight is only deployed and supported by CAST.